Minnesota Center for the

 MinnCAT welcomes the oportunity to collaborate with area professionals in the worlds of education, healthcare, performing arts, sport, and fitness.

+In addition to working at MinnCAT, Brian McCullough is a faculty member at the University of Minnesota, Twin Cities.
 Brian began studying the Alexander Technique during weekly lessons with Rose Bronec in Urbana, Illinois in 1991.
-Since that time, he became a certified teacher of the Alexander Technique, has served on the faculty at the University of Minnesota for 16 years teaching the Alexander Technique, and has maintained a private teaching studio frequented by a diverse population — of office workers, performing artists, fitness enthusiasts, sportspersons, people in pain, and people of just about any interest — looking for instruction in the Alexander Technique.
+Since that time, he became a certified teacher of the Alexander Technique, has served on the faculty at the University of Minnesota for 19 years teaching the Alexander Technique, and has maintained a private teaching studio frequented by a diverse population — of office workers, performing artists, fitness enthusiasts, sportspersons, people in pain, and people of just about any interest — looking for instruction in the Alexander Technique.

-Brian has a bachelors degree from the Western Michigan University and a certificate to teach the Alexander Technique approved by the American Society for the Alexander Technique (AmSAT).
+Brian has a bachelors degree from the Western Michigan University and a certificate to teach the Alexander Technique (a daily, 3-year, 1600 hour program) approved by the American Society for the Alexander Technique (AmSAT).
 AmSAT maintains the highest of worldwide standards, being affiliated with original certifying organization in England, STAT.
-He studied daily for three academic years (1600 hours) with Joan and Alex Murray, renown Alexander pedagogues from England and was certified in 1995.
+He trained with Joan and Alex Murray, renown Alexander pedagogues from England and was certified in 1995.

 With the Murray’s, Brian also learned how to teach the Dart Procedures, a unique form of self-exploration and human coordination study.
 The Murray’s developed these procedures with Raymond Dart, a renown paleontologist and medical school dean.

-Brian enjoys living in Southwest Minneapolis with his wife Cate Calkins, children Gwenn and Ben, and two small Yorkies.
+Brian enjoys living in South Minneapolis with his wife Cate Calkins, children Gwenn and Ben, and two small Yorkies.